kdeldycke/awesome-billing/README.md

 Uncommon pricing schemes.

+- [The Three Part Tariff](https://tomtunguz.com/three-part-tariffs/) - Beyond linear pricing, there is a place for an additional platform fee and free-tier component in the pricing structure.
 - [Google Ads API: `BillingCap` enum](https://developers.google.com/ad-manager/api/reference/v201911/CompanyService.BillingCap) - Capped actuals: monthly with rollover, an optimized pricing scheme to limit surprises from customers, in which we more or less sell quotas.

 ### Strategy